 Who are you buying from?

-And when you see a product that had to be shipped all the way across the world, had to be packaged, labelled, and shipped again to a store or warehouse (which has staff, rent, electricity, bills) and then sold by a company which has staff, marketing budgets, overhead, debt etc. and that company sells the product for a few dollars?
+And when you see a product that had to be shipped across the world, had to be packaged, labeled, and shipped again to a store or warehouse (which has staff, rent, electricity, bills) and then sold by a company which has staff, marketing budgets, overhead, debt, etc. Then, finally, that company sells the product for a few dollars.
 What do you imagine the end of that supply chain that harvests the coconuts looks like?

 Seek out brands that explicitly delineate how people are treated, what they do to give back, how surrounding communities are supported, and how the artisanal nature of coconut oil production is preserved.

-Bring consciousness into our purchasing decisions doesn’t take much effort, yet can have tremendously positive effects.
-Make thoughtful choices with your purchasing power before you engage in a grocery store game of monkey see, monkey do!
+Bringing consciousness into our purchasing decisions doesn’t take much effort, yet it can have tremendously positive effects.
+So make thoughtful choices with your purchasing power before you engage in a grocery store game of monkey see, monkey do!